decisionMe/dme_admin/README.md

 ## Features

+### Prompt Management
 - Secure admin login with password protection
 - View and manage all prompts in the DecisionMe database
 - Add new prompts with name, notes, and prompt content
 - Edit existing prompts with proper formatting
 - Simple, clean interface focused on prompt management

+### Subscription Processing
+- **Stripe Integration**: Handle subscription payments and webhooks
+- **Auth0 Integration**: User registration and authentication flow
+- **Gift Subscriptions**: Support for purchasing subscriptions for other users
+- **Admin Recovery**: Manual subscription recovery for abandoned payments
+- **Database Integration**: Creates records in both `subscription_users` and `subscriptions` tables

+### Monitoring & Administration
 - Subscription validation settings management
 - Comprehensive monitoring dashboard for subscription events
 - Real-time alerts for API failures and validation spikes
+- Admin tools for subscription recovery and user management

+## Subscription Flow

+This application handles the complete subscription flow from Stripe payment to Auth0 user registration.
+For a detailed explanation of the subscription flow, database relationships, and integration with the client app, see [SUBSCRIPTION_FLOW.md](SUBSCRIPTION_FLOW.md).

+### Key Points
+- **SubscriptionUser Table**: Tracks auth/registration flow (managed by DME Admin)
+- **Subscriptions Table**: Used by client app for subscription validation
+- **payment_method Field**: Contains the Stripe subscription ID (not payment method details)
+- **Auth0 Integration**: Creates subscription records only after Auth0 registration completes

 ## Database Management